Nursing

 Why Choose the Doctor of Nursing Practice?

-Pursue your D.N.P. in a program focused on evidence-based advanced nursing practice.
+Pursue your post-Master's D.N.P. in a program focused on evidence-based advanced nursing practice.
 You will prepare to provide direct or indirect care nursing services with particular attention to three pillars: informatics, population health, and interprofessional education and collaboration.

 Academics and Curriculum